F. Ambrose Clark: Properties

 Clark owned various properties throughout the United States, including an apartment in The Dakota, estates in Cooperstown, Old Westbury on Long Island, in Aiken, South Carolina, and in Leicestershire, England.
 In addition, his wife owned an estate in northern Leon County, Florida, just north of Tallahassee.

 A 5000 acre estate in Cooperstown, New York, known as Iroquois Farm, which remained in the Clark family after his death and was where Clark taught his nephews to be horsemen.
 The manor house at Iroquois Farm was razed in 1981 to make room for what was planned to be the relocation of the Clark Sports Center.
 Final changes resulted it being located in 1983 on what was the training track of Iroquois Farm.

 A 400 acre estate in Old Westbury on Long Island, known as Broad Hollow.
 Upon his death, Broad Hollow was donated to the State and became the State University of New York at Old Westbury.
 Its main sports venue, the Physical Education and Recreation Center, was renamed for Clark in 1988.
 The Clark Center is the home of the Old Westbury basketball programs and the Nassau County men's high school basketball championships.

 An apartment in The Dakota, a luxury apartment building in Manhattan built by his grandfather.
+Between 1902 and 1904, he developed some buildings in the neighboring West 73rd–74th Street Historic District.

 A sprawling estate in the Aiken Winter Colony acquired in 1929, known as Habersham House, that was built in 1927 for Kenneth Schley (Master of the Essex Hunt).
 The home was renamed Kellsboro after the Grand National victory and upon his death, went to Clark's nephew George H. "Pete" Bostwick.

 A seasonal residence in England at Melton Mowbray, Leicestershire, the spiritual home of English fox-hunting.
 While in England, he rode with the Prince of Wales, who later became the Duke of Windsor, and who often was his house guest.

 In addition, his first wife owned Foshalee Plantation, a 11456 acre quail hunting property in northern Leon County, Florida, just north of Tallahassee from 1938 until 1949.